We’ve borrowed a lot. Collectively, we Americans owe more than $13.86 trillion, says the Fed.

-If you pay the Tally minimum, you could pay off your debts in about 12 years, which is 10 years faster than you could without the service, Brown claims.
-However, he says, the average user usually pays 2.5-times the minimum, so they can typically pay off their debts in about five years.
+If you pay the Tally minimum, you could pay off your debts in about 12 years, which is 10 years faster than you could without the service, Brown says.
+However, he adds, the average user usually pays 2.5 times the minimum, so they can typically pay off their debts in about five years.

-Build credit while you save with Self Lender.
+Build credit while you save with Self (formerly called Self Lender).

 Technically, you take out a loan but you don’t get the money until you pay if off.
-No credit score is needed and Self Lender says it won’t do a “hard pull” credit check.
+No credit score is needed, and Self says it won’t do a “hard pull” credit check.

 Each monthly payment is reported to all three credit bureaus.
 At the end, you’ve paid your loan and get the money from the CD and have built a better credit score.
 You can use that money to pay down debt.

-“I wanted a simple way so that I could help my future self build credit and save money,” James Garvey, CEO and co-founder at Self Lender, told American Banker.
+“I wanted a simple way so that I could help my future self build credit and save money,” James Garvey, CEO and co-founder of the company, told American Banker.

-If you think you could save a little more money each month if you just had help squirreling it away, then Digit may be your answer.
+If you think you could save a little more money each month if you just had help to squirrel it away, then Digit may be your answer.
 The app takes the guesswork out of how much to save each month.

-Digit analyzes your income and spending and moves bits of money you might not realize were unspent to your Digit account.
-The money earns 1 percent interest, and you can use it for goals you specify, such as debt payments or your Cabo San Lucas vacation fund.
+Digit analyzes your income and spending habits and moves bits of money you might not realize were unspent to your Digit account.
+The money earns 1% interest, and you can use it for goals you specify, such as debt payments or your Cabo San Lucas vacation fund.